annes99/React-Gallery-App/README.md

 export default apiKey;
 ```

-## Available Scripts

-In the project directory, you can run:
+In the project directory run:

+### `npm install`

+Installs the dependencies in the local node_modules folder.

 ### `npm start`